dustinpfister/blog_posts/_posts/threejs-dae-collada-loader.md

 ### You will need additional javaScript files beyond just that of three.js

 On top of loading the usual three.js file, the Collada file loader will also need to be loaded first before any additional javaScript that makes use of three.js and the Collada loader.
 In many of these examples I am also using the Orbit Controls file which is yet another external files that can be located in the examples folder.
+On top of all of this there is also the dae files themselves along with any additional texture files that will also need to be loaded along with that f the dae file.

 ### I am running this example by way of http rather the the file protocol

-I am running this example by way of http rather than the file protocol, this should go without saying, but this is something that I seems to need to repeat in many posts.
+I am running this example by way of http rather than the file protocol, this should go without saying, but this is something that it would seem that I need to repeat in many posts.
 One way or another all the assets that I am using when it comes to three.js, additional javaScript files, and dae files are all being hosted by way of http even when I am juts working with thinks locally.
 If you are trying to get this to work by opening an html file in the browser rather than navigating to a public folder that is being hosted by way of local host you might run into errors.
 Again this topic and many others are covered in my [getting starred post with three.js post](/2018/04/04/threejs-getting-started/), sometimes it is just called for to take a step backward when trying to work out something.

 ## 1 - Load a single dae file